 Inpatient treatment is often necessary for patients who need close medical supervision, detoxification and individualized attention to medical or psychiatric needs.
 Our patient-staff ratio allows for close medical supervision and individualized care.

-The Inpatient Treatment Program is generally appropriate for patients requiring more intensive therapy.
+The Inpatient Detoxification Program is generally appropriate for patients requiring more intensive care.
 The majority of patients seen at the ADRC receive treatment on an outpatient basis.
 The average inpatient length of stay for detoxification is 3.8 days.
 Ambulatory detoxification is offered to patients requiring medical supervision during withdrawal, but who do not need inpatient care.
 Ambulatory detox is usually offered in conjunction with day-time treatment.

 Day Treatment Program

 Patients who do not require the close medical and nursing attention of the Inpatient Treatment Program can enter the Day.
 Treatment Program.

 - Intense relapse prevention and recovery skills training.

 - Weekly treatment team meeting with staff psychiatrist.

 Patients can enter Day Treatment immediately if detoxification is not required or outpatient detoxification is appropriate, as determined during initial outpatient assessment.
 Alternatively, patients may enter Day Treatment once inpatient treatment is complete.
 Day Treatment is also suggested for patients requiring a transitional phase between inpatient treatment and outpatient care.
 While the schedule of the Day Treatment Program is flexible, most patients attend the program for eight hours per day for an average of one to three weeks.
 The program is offered from 8:30 a.m. to 4:15 p.m.
 Parking is free.
 The group breaks for lunch from Noon to 1 p.m.
 Group participants may pack a lunch for themselves, visit the Lutheran Hospital cafeteria, or visit a number of local restaurants, many within easy walking distance.